ohata-toast/RDS/en/notification.md

 RDS for MySQL collects queries executed on the database and the status of the InnoDB engine to analyze various issues occurring in the database.
 It collects the results of `information_schema.processlist`and `SHOW ENGINE INNODB STATUS`once every second, and you can view the last four days of data in the Processlist tab of the console.

-> [Note] The collected data is stored in internal object storage and is not charged separately.
+> [Note] The collected data is stored in internal backup storage and is not charged separately.

 The following items are collected